Law Firm SEO Services

 - Optimized for mobile.
 This simply means that your website is just as easy to navigate on a mobile device as it is on a desktop.
 Responsive design is the basic standard for law firm sites now.
 Your site should automatically adjust for all devices and screen sizes so that each potential client has the best experience possible.

 - Fast.
 If your content doesn’t load fast, there are thousands of other sites with the same, or similar, content that will.
+Make sure you audit your core web vitals in Google search console.

 How Much Does Page Load Speed Affect My Law Firm’s Website Ranking?